elliesgithub/data-analytics-power-bi-report762/README.md

 ## 6. Creating Product Detail Page
 1. **GAUGE VISUALS**
+- Defined DAX measures for (Current Quarter: Orders,Revenue, Profit) and (Targets if 10% quarter on quarter growth for all three)
+- Three gauge filters created with maximum value of gauge set to the Target measure.
+- Conditional formatting applied for the callout value to change colour dependent on if target met.
+*INSERT SCREENSHOT HERE - CURRENTLY NOT WORKING AS A CONDITIONAL FORMATTING TOOL*

 2. **AREA CHART OF REVENUE BY PRODUCT CATEGORY**
+Area chart added with X-axis as Dates[Start of Quarter],Y-axis as Total revenue  and legend as Products categories.

 3. **TOP PRODUCTS TABLE**
+Top 10 products table added including: Product Description, Total Revenue, Total Customers,Total Orders, Profit per Order.
+- This was filtered by setting the Top N type as 10 based on revenue.

 4. **SCATTER GRAPH OF QUANTITY SOLD VS PROFIT PER ITEM**
+- New calculated column formed called [Profit per Item] in products table using DAX formula: Profit per Item = 'Products'[Sale Price] - 'Products'[Cost Price].
+- Scatter chart formed including: Values as Products[Description],X-Axis as Prodcuts[Profit per Item], Y-Axis as Products[Total Quantity] and Legend as Products[Category]

 5. **CREATE A SLICER TOOLBAR**
+- Custom icons were preciously downloaded to be used for button icons.
+For this page a filter icon was inserted.
+- A blank button was inserted with tooltip text set to Open Slicer Panel as a direction instruction for users clicking on the button when functional.
+- A larger rectangle shape than the normal navigation was made by copying the navigation bar and exapnding its width to an appropriate amount which would fit the slicers in.
+- Two slicers were made one for Products[Category] and the other for Stores[Country].
+For the product category slicer multiple items are able to be selcted but for country only one or a slect all option.
+- Next, a back button was inserted and was positioned in the toolbar at the top to be easily seen when the toolbar is opened.
+- The bookmarks pane was then utilised.
+Two bookmarks were added one named 'Slicer Bar Closed' and the other 'Slicer Bar Opened'.
+The Slicer Bar Closed bookmark had the newly created toolbar hidden and both had the data option unchecked to prevent the bookmakr selections affecting the slicer state when toolbar closed.

+*INSERT PAGE SCREENSHOT*

 ## 7. Creating Store Map Page
 1. **MAP VISUALS**